 Exercise also contributes to the release of neurochemicals associated with the feeling of wellbeing and calm, so it is another factor that contributes to reducing stress.

 Regulating hormones will bring changes in vitality, blood glucose concentration, sleep and wakefulness, feeling of well-being and mood, the menstrual cycle in women, libido and many other aspects.

 One of the most effective ways to regulate hormones is, at first, to determine plasma concentrations in order to confirm which hormones are unbalanced.

-After confirmed the hormonal imbalance, it is necessary to make changes in lifestyle.
+After confirming the hormonal imbalance, it is necessary to make changes in lifestyle.

-Following a nutritious diet, establish sleep patterns and stress reduction is critical.
+Following a nutritious diet, establishing sleep patterns and stress reduction is critical.

 However, these strategies may not be sufficient to regulate hormones.

 That’s why hormone replacement therapy becomes important in these cases.